-ConclusionBased on the information above I think that default ESXi and QLogic values are the best for general workloads and tuning queues are not something I would recommend to do.
+ConclusionBased on the information above I think that default ESXi and QLogic values are the best for general workloads and tuning queues is not something I would recommend to do.
 It is important to know that queues tuning does not help with performance in most cases.
 Queues are used for latency improvements during transient I/O burst.
-If you have storage performance issues usually it is because of storage system performance and not about queues in the network path.
-Bigger Queue Depth can help with more asynchronous I/Os to storage subsystem which can be beneficial for storage performance in an environment with just a few VMs but when you have hundreds of VMs lot of I/Os are flying to the storage system so deeper queues will not help you anyway.
+If you have storage performance issues, it is usually because of an overloaded storage system and not about queues in the network path.
+Bigger Queue Depth can help you to handle more parallel I/Os to the storage subsystem.
+This could be beneficial when your target storage system can handle more I/Os.
+It cannot help in situations when the target storage system is overloaded and you expect more performance just by increasing queue depth.

 The question I still need the answer to my self is why Compellent doesn't recommend VMware Storage I/O Control and Adaptive Queuing for dynamic queue management which is in my opinion very good thing.

 UPDATE 2014-12-16: I have downloaded the latest Compellent Best Practices and there is a new statement about SIOC.
 SIOC can be enabled but you must know what's happening and if it is beneficial for you.
-Here is the snip from the document
+Here is the snippet from the document ...